-We have provided a sample schedule to give you some idea of what SLU 101 is like, but you will receive an individualized schedule, determined by your academic adviser, on the first day.
+We have provided a sample schedule to give you some idea of what SLU 101 is like, but you will receive a schedule and folder of information on the first day during check-in.
 Please follow your individual schedule.
 Students will check in at Grand Residence Hall to pick up their key and drop off their overnight belongings.
 This check-in begins at 8 a.m. the morning of day one of the program.
 Students and families should then proceed to the Busch Student Center for SLU 101 program check-in, between 8 and 9 a.m., where they will receive a folder of information.
 The first presentation begins at 9 a.m. in the Busch Student Center.

 Yes.
 SLU 101 is full of important information that will help you adjust to college and have a smooth first year.
 And it’s fun!
 Residential and commuter students both participate in the overnight portion of the program.

 You should bring comfortable, casual clothes.
 Many activities will be inside, so dress appropriately for air-conditioned facilities.
 We strongly encourage layers in case you get cold sitting in air-conditioning.
 Since students will be staying overnight on-campus, you should bring a change of clothes, toiletries — shampoo, toothbrush, soap, etc. — water bottle, personal items, bedding (or sleeping bag), pillow, towel, and a small amount of money for vending machines or incidentals.
 Food and linens are supplied.
-Be sure to also bring a valid, government-issued photo ID, such as a drivers license or passport, to obtain your SLU ID made.
+Be sure to also bring a valid, government-issued photo ID, such as a drivers license or passport, to obtain your SLU ID.
 Please note that there are no phone lines in individual student residence hall rooms.
 Students may use personal cell phones or community phones available in the building for local calls.